Jay Fisher - World Class Knifemaker

 As soon as I finished the first PJLT, I knew I had a hit.
 This was a substantial knife, toughly designed with just the right geometry and balance to be extremely useful, reliable, and a worthwhile adjunct to the rescue service skill, while retaining the characteristics to be a viable and formidable weapon when needed.
 With the addition of some useful features like my vampire rip-teeth serrations and top length spine swages, the PJLT has proven itself in the field of combat, service, and rescue across the wide range of tactical and rescue service.
 While being Pararescue's most popular knife, it has also become a favorite of SWAT team members, Emergency Response Units, Law Enforcement, and even Hazardous Materials professionals.

 With the history, design, and reputation of the PJLT, it is not surprising that it is my most popular knife overall.
 I make more PJLTs than any other knife in my pattern inventory of over 400 patterns.
-The PJLT is also the favorite of guys who commission knives from my collaborative makers, Rusty Russom and James Beauchamp.

 The PJLT is clearly a fine knife, originally designed for CSAR and utility use, a knife that has become a necessity for many well-equipped professionals, valued by collectors, and depended on by knife users and enthusiasts.